 Vacant apartments or homes are a major fact of life in Downtown / Cleveland State University.
 The current real estate vacancy rate here is 24.1%.
 This is higher than the rate of vacancies in 91.1% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-One of the unique characteristics of the Downtown / Cleveland State University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.1% of the neighborhoods in America.
+The Downtown / Cleveland State University neighborhood stands out for having an average per capita income lower than 96.1% of the neighborhoods in the United States.
 Also of note is NeighborhoodScout's research finding that the Downtown / Cleveland State University neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Downtown / Cleveland State University community truly stands out from the rest in this regard.

 More people in Downtown / Cleveland State University choose to walk to work each day (43.4%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.